 A particular pursuit and target of the now-former Immigration Bureau police boss were online romance scammers.

 He even ordered an investigation into all Nigerians in Thailand last year when the extent of the involvement of Nigerian nationals in the vile crime became apparent after a large proportion of the official population in Thailand were apprehended in a rolling series of raids.

 This may be linked to Surachate Hapkarn’s earlier police career where he worked as head of the 191 Police Task Force in Bangkok, an elite police unit that targets foreign criminals who are mostly African in origin.
 Big Joke, earlier in the year, travelled to Malaysia where he helped with simultaneous raids which were carried out by Malaysian police on locations in Kuala Lumpur and here in Thailand.
 It was an impressive example of bringing the fight to the criminals and their offshore lairs.

 Big Joke was decisive and constantly involved in handling high profile cases

-Last year Big Joke opposed prosecution of young people behind anti junta rap song
+Last year Big Joke opposed the prosecution of young people behind an anti junta rap song

 Police boss associated with Thailand’s Deputy Prime Minister Prawit Wongsuwan and promoted international police force cooperation